Canada clears Johnson & Johnson vaccine, first to approve 4 | Health

 J&J's shot uses a cold virus like a Trojan horse to carry the spike gene into the body, where cells make harmless copies of the protein to prime the immune system in case the real virus comes along.
 It's the same technology the company used in making an Ebola vaccine, and is similar to COVID-19 vaccines made by AstraZeneca and China's CanSino Biologics.

-The Pfizer and Moderna vaccines are made with a different technology, a piece of genetic code called messenger RNA that spurs cells to make those harmless spike copies.
+The Pfizer and Moderna vaccines are made with a different technology, a piece of genetic code called messenger RNA that spurs cells to make those harmless spike copies.'
+Trudeau said officials have been assured by the European Union that Pfizer and Moderna vaccines deliveries to Canada won't be disrupted.
+A shipment of over a quarter million AstraZeneca vaccines destined for Australia has been blocked from leaving the European Union in the first use of a European export control system to make sure big pharma companies respect their local contracts.

+Trudeau noted that Canada is getting Pfizer and Moderna doses from Europe now and said those two companies are not likely to face export disruptions from Europe.
+He said Canada won't get AstraZeneca vaccines doses from Europe for months.
+Canada received 500,000 AstraZeneca doses from India this month.
+The provincial Ontario government, meanwhile, said it is lifting its stay-at-home order next week in Toronto, Canada's largest city.
+Many restrictions will remain in place.
+Indoor and outdoor diving service will continue to be prohibited.
+Hair salons also can't reopen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)